 On this page you gonna read all you need to know when planning your visit in the caves.
 Entrance fee, opening hours, dress code, how long it takes to see the caves – and many more helpful information.

-Difference between Dambulla Cave Temple, Dambulla Rock Temple and Golden Temple
+Difference between Dambulla Cave Temple and Dambulla Rock Temple

 Dambulla Cave Temple is – by the way – the exact same thing as the Dambulla Rock Temple.
 Two interchangeable names for the same cave temple complex, not two separate temples or caves.

-Dambulla Cave Temple and the Golden Temple are one temple complex.
-The Golden Temple is at the bottom of a big rock, in which the 5 caves, known as the Cave Temple, are located.
+The Dambulla Cave Temple and the Golden Temple are one temple complex.
+The Golden Temple is at the bottom of the big rock, in which the 5 caves, known as the Cave Temple, are carved.

 Short overview of the history